 In the spring of 2017, the U.S. Environmental Protection Agency deleted information and research about climate change from its website at the direction of the Trump administration.
-Fortunately, the important climate data compiled by the EPA and other government agencies over the years has been preserved and is now posted on the websites of more than a dozen U.S. cities.
-APCC provides the following link to the scrubbed EPA climate change data now found on the city of Boston’s website.
+APCC provides this link to the scrubbed EPA climate change data.

 Scientific data shows that the northeastern U.S.—including Cape Cod—will experience some of the most dramatic increases in sea level rise.
 The region can also expect increasingly warmer temperatures, more droughts and an increased frequency in extreme weather.
 The likely impacts on the environment, human health and safety, and local economies are serious and are projected to be very costly.